Skip to main content

 User emails in Flowla must match user emails in Entra ID; otherwise authentication will fail.

-4. Under Supported account types, select the appropriate option
+• Supported account types: select the appropriate option for your organization

 Entra ID app registration page with Register action highlighted